Amrabad: Demography

 According to The Imperial Gazetteer of India, Amrabad in 1901 was a taluk in Mahbubnagar district of Hyderabad State.
 It had an area of 727 square miles.
 The population was 20,880 compared with 19,601 in 1891.
 The headquarters Amrabad has a population of 2,267.
-It is situated on a Plateau, contains a large forest area and surrounded by hills.
+It is situated on a plateau, contains a large forest area and is surrounded by hills.

 Transportation

 The national highway from Mahbubnagar to Srisailam, Achampeta to Srisailam passes through Amrabad.
 Having rivers on the 3 sides, and a lack of bridges there are not adequate connectivity to other districts.